+CABMIL 31409341

-CABMIL 31409341 Wood Finishing A
+Wood Finishing Applications and Methods

 Finishing is both an art and a science.
 This course demystifies the process of finishing wood and explores the materials used.
-Hand applied, brushed and sprayed finishes will be covered.
-Proper finish selection and safe use of finishes is emphasized
+Hand applied, brushed and sprayed finishes are covered.
+Proper finish selection and safe use of finishing products are emphasized.